aliammari1/Awesome-Ai-Tools/README.md

 ### Robot Control

 - [ROS](https://www.ros.org/) - ROS (Robot Operating System) is an open-source framework for building robotics software.
 It can help you build and control robots using a variety of programming languages.
-- [Robotics Operating System 2 (ROS 2)](https://index.ros.org/doc/ros2/) - ROS 2 is the next generation of ROS, designed to be more modular, scalable, and secure than its predecessor.

 ## Miscellaneous